nkellyulster/EGM_Project/README.md

 # 🏃 Running the code
 Running the code is a fairly straightforward process.

+> [!TIP]
-The code can be run in small chunks to produce some of the outputs or can be run in its entirety to produce all outputs.
+> The code can be run in small chunks to produce some of the outputs or can be run in its entirety to produce all outputs.

 # 🐍 Outputs
 In terms of outputs, the code produces a number of dataframes, csv outputs, html interactive maps and charts.